 Like Musical Instruments: 83 Contemporary American Poets with photography by John

-Sarsgard and poetry edited by Larry Fagin will be released on September 29, 2014 at a
+Sarsgard and poetry edited by Larry Fagin was released on September 29, 2014 at a

 book launch event at the Poetry Project at St. Mark's in New York City.